The Consequence of Playing God

 Hacking the President's DNA

-The specific chapter in Steven Kotlers' New York Times bestselling book, which was a particular chapter was co-written with Andrew Hessel and Marc Goodman pp 219-247 paperback.
+The specific chapter in Steven Kotlers' New York Times bestselling book, co-written with Andrew Hessel and Marc Goodman (pp 219-247 paperback).

-Andrew Hessel is founder of Genome Project-write and publicly shared ideas on human cloning and bio-banking.
+Andrew Hessel is founder of Genome Project-write and publicly shares ideas on human cloning and bio-banking.
 In 2017, Hessel co-founded Humane Genomics, Inc. which uses synthetic virus engineering to target cancer cells.

-Hessel has publicly shared other futurist ideas about life underground, human cloning and bio-banking.
+Hessel also shared other futurist ideas about life underground, human cloning and bio-banking.

 Marc Goodman like Hessel, is a futurist.
-He works for the FBI and Interpol as a global security advisor and authored NYT and WSJ bestseller Future Crimes (2015).
+He works for the FBI and Interpol as a global security advisor and authored NYT and 2015 WSJ bestseller Future Crimes.

 Hacking the President's DNA was published in The Atlantic in November 2012.
-It later was inserted several years later in Steven Kotler's book Tomorrowland in 2015.
+It later was inserted years later in Kotler's book Tomorrowland in 2015.

-Download the full pdf to read the full transcript, a small section pp 3-4 is below.
+Download the pdf to read the full transcript, a small section pp 3-4 is below.

 "Technically, this chapter is about the upstart field of synthetic biology - a technology with both incredible and dangerous implications.
 But before we get to those dangers, it's worth pausing to consider what's really going on here.